Which is the Best Hypnotherapy Training Course ?

 The ICCHP hypnotherapy training programme is designed to offer students total flexibility in fulfilling their training needs.
 Students can study the theoretical aspects of hypnosis and hypnotherapy in their own time from the comfort of their home, office or on the move.

 Because we have separated the theory component from the practical classroom sessions, students can spend their classroom time practising hypnosis and hypnotherapy.
-Because of this we are also able to reduce the number of classroom attendance days which shortens the learning cycle so students can accelerate their learning, if they wish to do so.
+Because of this we are also able to reduce the number of classroom attendance days which shortens the learning cycle, so students can accelerate their learning, if they wish to do so.
 This also significantly reduces costs for students, as we do not have to provide staff to lecture students on the theory, which can be easily learned through our free student online learning portal.
+This allows us to deliver the programme at minimum cost, therefore keeping our fees at least 50% less than other hypnotherapy courses.

 To ensure that students are given adequate personal hands on assistance to practice and help with all components of their learning, we provide individual and small group tutorial sessions, as well as individual mentoring and supervision for all student practitioners.
 More time is spent on hands on learning and practice, and less time sitting in lectures and writing lengthy essays.